p-runge/fsxa-pattern-library/README.md

 `state: {} as RootState`

-Next, the patter library is included as a module.
+Next, the FSXA-Pattern-Library is included as a module.

 The mode should be set to `proxy`.
 Theoretically, the mode `remote` is also possible.
 However, this is not recommended, since the API keys are visible in the client's browser.